Better Doesn’t Mean “Good”.

 Better can still mean “not okay”.

 Imagine yourself in a deep, depressive episode.
 Maybe you haven’t had the will to get out of bed for day.
-You’ve only eaten dry cereal and pop-tarts to a week, and you can’t remember the last time you showered.
+You’ve only eaten dry cereal and pop-tarts for a week, and you can’t remember the last time you showered.
 Then, one day you find the energy to take a bath and order a pizza.
 You are, by definition, doing “better” than you were before- but you’re still not okay.

 Sometimes better is just a notch above rock bottom.